LinkNacional/woo-better-shipping-calculator-for-brazil/README.txt

 4. New cart screen using the WooCommerce shortcode.
 6. Number field using the Gutenberg block editor.
 7. Number field using the WooCommerce shortcode.
+8. Progress bar in Gutenberg cart.
+9. Progress bar in Gutenberg checkout.
+10. Progress bar in Legacy cart.
+11. Progress bar in Legacy checkout.

 == Frequently Asked Questions ==